inductiva/inductiva/tutorials/simulators/GX.md

 # GX

-[GX](https://bitbucket.org/gyrokinetics/gx/src/gx/) is a GPU-native model for solving the nonlinear gyrokinetic system for low-frequency turbulence in magnetized plasmas, in particular tokamaks and stellarators, using Fourier-Hermite-Laguerre spectral methods.
+[GX](https://bitbucket.org/gyrokinetics/gx/src/gx/) is a GPU-native model for solving the non-linear gyrokinetic system for low-frequency turbulence in magnetized plasmas, in particular tokamaks and stellarators, using Fourier-Hermite-Laguerre spectral methods.